Injective symmetric quantaloid-enriched categories: Injective symmetric quantaloid-enriched categories

 there exists $z\in X$ such that

 \end{defn}

-\begin{rem} The reason that we use the term ``hypercomplete'' is obvious.
-In the case that $\CQ=[0,\infty]$ is the Lawvere quantale (see Example \ref{quantale-exmp}\ref{quantale-exmp:Lawvere}), a (classical) metric space is \emph{hyperconvex} if, and only if, it is hypercomplete as a symmetric $[0,\infty]$-category.
-However, the readers should carefully distinguish ``hypercomplete symmetric $\CQ$-categories'' defined here from ``hypercomplete categories'' and ``hypercomplete $\sV$-categories'' considered in \cite{Borger1981,Kelly1986}; the latter refer to a very strong completeness for (ordinary and enriched) categories. \end{rem}
+\begin{rem} The reason that we use the term ``hyperconvex'' is obvious.
+In the case that $\CQ=[0,\infty]$ is the Lawvere quantale (see Example \ref{quantale-exmp}\ref{quantale-exmp:Lawvere}), a (classical) metric space is \emph{hyperconvex} if, and only if, it is hyperconvex as a symmetric $[0,\infty]$-category. \end{rem}